Gdansk Pomeranian, Poland Travel Guide

 Hala Targowa (Market Hall) for local culinary goods, flowers, and some everyday items.

 Bargaining is generally not expected in shops or restaurants.
-At informal markets, a little negotiation may be possible for larger purchases.
+At informal markets, a little negotiation may be achievable for larger purchases.

-Participate in guided tours and workshops to gain a appreciation of Gdańsk'what is available.
+Participate in organized tours and sessions to gain a appreciation of Gdańsk'what is available.

 Learn to prepare this iconic Polish dish from scratch, with various filling options.